pghvlaans/sbotools/man-md/sboupgrade.1.md

 checks, set the **NO_SOCHECK** setting to **TRUE**.

 Root privileges are required to run **sboupgrade** unless passing **\--dry-run**.

-If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, or if invalid options are specified, the script exits with a diagnostic message.
+If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, invalid options are specified, or any *\_SBo* package is installed more than once, the script exits with a diagnostic message.

 ## OPTIONS